 In the State of Florida, it is a criminal offense to traffic or endeavor to traffic stolen property, no matter how much the property is worth.
 If you are convicted of dealing in stolen property, you will face second-degree felony charges, which are punishable by up to 15 years in prison.

 If you have found yourself facing dealing in stolen property charges in Florida, you are probably completely unprepared for the aggressive prosecution that you are about to face.
 It is important for you to seek adequate legal representation straight away.
-Our criminal defense lawyers at The Law Place have decades of combined experience.
+Our Clearwater criminal defense lawyers at The Law Place have decades of combined experience.
 Let them use their knowledge and expertise to fight these charges on your behalf.

 You can contact us today at (941) 444-4444.
 Our phone lines are open 24 hours a day, 7 days a week.